jarun/nnn/README.md

 ### Introduction

-noice is a blazing-fast terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed with terminal based systems in mind.
+nnn is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks.
+It is developed with terminal based systems in mind.
 However, the incredible user-friendliness and speed make it a perfect utility on modern distros.
-Navigate to `/usr/bin` from your regular file browser and noice to feel the difference.

-The only issue with noice is hard-coded file association.
-There is no config file (better performance and simpler to maintain) and you have to modify the source to change associations (see [how to change file associations](#change-file-associations)).
-This fork solves the problem by adding the flexibility of using the default desktop opener at runtime.
+The only issue with noice is hard-coded file associations.
+There is no config file (better performance and simpler to maintain) and one has to modify the source to change associations (see [how to change file associations](#change-file-associations)). nnn solves the problem by adding the flexibility of using the default desktop opener at runtime.
 There are several other improvements too (see [fork-toppings](#fork-toppings)).

 Have fun with it!
 PRs are welcome.
-Check out [#1](https://github.com/jarun/noice/issues/1).
+Check out [#1](https://github.com/jarun/nnn/issues/1).

 ### Why fork?

-I chose to fork noice because:
+I chose to fork because:
 - one can argue my approach deviates from the goal of the original project -  keep the utility `suckless`.
 In my opinion evolution is the taste of time.
 - I would like to have a bit of control on what features are added in the name of desktop integration.
 A feature-bloat is the last thing in my mind.

-### Default features
+### Original features

 - Super-easy navigation
 - Open files with default-associated programs